Ira-Project/lastword/Initial Customers/__Outline.md

 - What can I read or listen to for relevant ideas? - YC has some great videos about getting early customers.

 ### Actions
+- [ ] Speak to Amrutha on customer acquisition
-- [ ] Speak to Aditya and Amrutha on customer acquisition
+- [ ] Speak to Aditya on customer acquisition
 - [ ] Figure out a v1 process on how to get early customers